 We worked with “We Are Here” which is a group comprising refugees living in Amsterdam.
 Due to neither being entitled to social housing nor allowed to work, its members are often forced to live on the street.
 The group decided to make visible the inhumane situation in which they live, no longer hiding, but showing the situation of refugees that are ‘out of procedure’ in The Netherlands.
 Thanks to the collective power of the refugees and the help of many supporters, the group exists since 2012.
 (Source: http://wijzijnhier.org/)

 We have reserved thousands of posters, to spread and paste through cities in and beyond Europe.
-Check this link for print and shipment information and prices: Paper monument costs for pasters (given that we are a not-for-profit initiative, we ask for a donation for printing and shipping).
+Contact me for print and shipment information and prices: Paper monument costs for pasters (given that we are a not-for-profit initiative, we ask for a donation for printing and shipping).

 If you have information about potential co-distributors, poster pasters or other interested parties, please inform them by sharing this call.